bojanpopic/developer.joomlatools.com/framework/plugins.md

 }
 ```

-It shows off some important concepts that we'll refer to throughout, but it is non-exhaustive.
-You will see how all the pieces fit together to build events dynamically in the sections to come.
+The above code shows some important concepts that we'll refer to throughout in this tutorial, but it is non-exhaustive.
+You will show you how all the pieces fit together to build events dynamically in the sections to come.

 >For a really good specific  example of building a working plugin checkout the [DOCman Plugin Tutorial](extensions/docman/plugins.md).